 DePauw University musicians have performed throughout the world in locations such as Japan, Italy, Spain, France, Austria, The Czech Republic, Great Britain, and Canada, to name a few.

 The DePauw ensembles also travel within the United States in tours of the Southeast, Southwest, West, and Northeastern United States, as well as trips to Hawaii.
 These national tours have included locations such as Carnegie Recital Hall, the Terrace Theatre at the John F. Kennedy Center for the Performing Arts in Washington, D.C., and the White House.

-In 2014 the DePauw Chamber Singers will embark on a concert tour of Houston, Texas; Mexico City, Mexico, and Fort Wayne, Indiana.
-Led by conductor Gregory Ristow, the choir will collaborate in presenting several joint concerts with high school students, and partner with the Purple Songs Can Fly project to record songs written by children undergoing cancer treatment at the Texas Children's Hospital.
-In Mexico City, they will present three performances, including concerts at the Museo de Cuevas in Mexico City's central square and the Temple of San Francisco Javier in Tepotzotlán – a gorgeous Baroque-era chapel built in 1580, which is considered one of Mexico's great architectural and artistic treasures.
+In 2014, the DePauw Chamber Singers embarked on a concert tour of Houston, Texas; Mexico City, Mexico, and Fort Wayne, Indiana.
+Led by conductor Gregory Ristow, the choir collaborated in presenting several joint concerts with high school students, and partnered with the Purple Songs Can Fly project to record songs written by children undergoing cancer treatment at the Texas Children’s Hospital.
+In Mexico City, they presented three performances, including concerts at the Museo de Cuevas in Mexico City’s central square and the Temple of San Francisco Javier in Tepotzotlán – a gorgeous Baroque-era chapel built in 1580, which is considered one of Mexico’s great architectural and artistic treasures.
 Following their time in Texas, the Chamber Singers will return to Indiana to present a performance and clinic for educators from around the state at the Indiana Music Educators Conference in Fort Wayne.